Here's A 10-Second Guide To What Traders Are Talking About This Morning

-From Dave Lutz at JonesTrading, here’s what traders are talking about this morning:
+Dave Lutz of Stifel, Nicolaus has the top stories that traders are talking about today:

-US Futures are following global upside, with Russell Minis up 50bp as the “growth” trade continues.
-We will be on the lookout for mean reversion from yesterday’s ETF allocation trades (SPY > IWO / TLT > SPY / VGK > EZU – and a rebound in Energy –> XLE, IYE, XLU) unless the allocation bleeds into today.
-All of the global upside driven from stronger Chinese Services PMI, and headlines that Russia and Ukraine reach a “permanent ceasefire” in eastern Ukraine.
-The rouble is bouncing from record lows against the $US, and Micex is up 2%+.
-Volumes are better in Europe, with the DAX gaining 1.3% on 75% heavier volume than the last week.
-Over in Asia, the Nikkei gained 40bp and near Jan peaks as Abe reshuffled his cabinet – China data propels HK to biggest gain in a year — Sensex gained as the temperature in Pakistan cooled off — While Aussie finished in the red, weighed down by the Miners.
-Despite Rates higher, risk-embracement is lifting the EEM 1.5% early.
+Good Morning!
+US futures are mixed this AM, rather resilient despite some overnight headwinds — The biggest may have some from Appaloosa’s Tepper, who said “don’t be too fricking long right now” as he is concerned about leverage.
+Over in Europe, Financials are under pressure as they experience the same headwinds as US counterparts — A flattening yield curve in a falling rate environment.
+Despite this, the DAX is in the green, and trading on volume 30% heavier than normal as more ECB doves hit the wires.
+The Ukraine Situation seems to be less of a stress, as Russia’s Micex is up 40bp this AM — and the Hryvnia has a bid to it.
+In Asia, the Nikkei was hit for 75bp as their GDP comes in very strong, but the Yen is weaker as many feel there was a “pull forward” due to the consumption tax.
+Japanese Futures are off about 30bp, as BoJ’s Kuroda sounded hawkish yet again last night.
+While China lost 1%, the Hang Seng popped 70bp as Tencent jumps 7% on earnings (#1 weight in SOCL).
+India’s market was up again, as investors anticipate the Modi win.
+Retailers remain in focus, with WMT off 2% on earnings, JCP and JWN #s after the Close.
+We also hear from AMAT tonight.
+Also stay tuned as 13Fs are due today, so some single names may move from HF positioning reports.

-The 10YY in the US continues its upward climb, gaining 4bp and testing 3week highs.
-Bund 10YY up 4bp as well, and the EUR is gaining against the $US ahead of ECB tomorrow and the Yen still near 1Y lows into the BOJ Friday.
-Keep an eye on Sterling into the BOE tomorrow, we saw heavy capital flows leave London yesterday on the Scottish independence poll.
-Gold is staging a small bounce after yesterday’s smack, while Copper is under pressure on an investigation of the power grid in China.
-We are seeing Ukraine stress reversing, as Wheat and Palladium are getting hit, while Oil is catching a lift after yesterday’s smackdown.
-Catalyst Calendar gets thick today — Brazil PMI at 9, at 10 we get the Bank of Canada Rate Decision along with US Online Help Wanted Index and Factory Orders.
-We have a small POMO at 11, and the Federal Reserve Beige Book at 2.
-We will be getting monthly auto sales figures throughout the session ahead of API Crude data tonight.
+Global Benchmark Sovereigns are bid again, with the 10YY off 1bp, but holding above yesterday’s lows as the BOE joins the doves.
+We have the € breaking down as EU GDP came in soft — and the Yen weakening has the DXY jumping over the 100dma to 1M highs, nearing the 200dma where it has failed 2x in 2014.
+We have weakness in commodities, despite the $US tailwind — Nickel is getting smashed for 7% right now, the commodity had surged 50% in 2 months on supply concerns.
+Interesting Gold is unchanged, while Copper has a bid despite the Chinese softness.
+WTI and Nat Gas are under pressure, despite concerns of OPEC shortfalls.
+We have a handful of scheduled catalysts today, including CPI and Weekly Claims at 8:30, Treasury International Capital Data at 9, Industrial Production at 9:15, Philadelphia Fed – NAHB Housing Market Index and Retail E-Commerce Sales at 10, EIA Weekly Natural Gas at 10:30 — there is NO POMO at 11 — and tonight at 7 Fed’s Yellen Speaks to U.S. Chamber of Commerce in Washington.

 Business Insider Emails & Alerts